Once Bitten, Twice Shy

 That made the Scamander twin think.
 Suddenly, all of his reasons didn't seem so sound.
 In fact, Rosie's logic made much more sense.
-Why should it matter he's a pureblood?
-Why should it matter he's a Malfoy?
+Why should it matter he was a pureblood?
+Why should it matter he was a Malfoy?
 And from what Lorcan had seen of Al, it shouldn't even matter that Scorpius was a Slytherin.
-But Al was getting onto something.
-Maybe Lorcan should keep an open mind…but boys?
+Maybe Al was on to something.
+Maybe Lorcan should keep an open mind…but, blokes?

 Scorpius seemed to recognize that train of thought.
 "A little concerned, are you?
 Well, here's something to think of: Those of the same sex always know what's most pleasurable."
 He said it with a mischievous glint in his eye.

 Lorcan wished he'd die.
 Then maybe his insides wouldn't be jumping around because of Scorpius' insinuations.
 "Aren't you going to have your dessert?" he asked, changing the subject in hopes of getting Scorpius to fall victim to the prank.

 "I'll get to the Pepper Imps."
 He paused.
 "You reacted so heavily to earlier…"